-Packages (2-2) 3 hrs.
 Provides an opportunity to become proficient in the use of currently popular software packages or suites.
+Includes word processing, spreadsheets, databases, presentation software and the integration of these applications.

-CAS 175 Desktop Publishing Software (.5-1) 1 hr.
+CAS 175 Desktop Publishing Software (.5-1)

 Provides an opportunity to become proficient in the use of a currently popular desktop publishing package.
+Includes editing, formatting, page layout creating newsletters and brochures.

-May be repeated up to a maximum of three credit hours utilizing different software packages for each unit of credit.
-CAS 215 Advanced Spreadsheet Software (.5-1) 1 hr.
+CAS 215 Advanced Spreadsheet Software (.5-1)

 Provides an opportunity to become proficient in the use of a currently popular advanced spreadsheet package.
-May be repeated up to a maximum of three credit hours utilizing different software packages for each unit of credit.
+Includes conditional formatting, data importing, filtering, charting, pivot tables and macros.

 Prerequisite: CAS 115 or CAS 160 with a grade of C or better.